Jordi-Perez-Guijarro/code_and_data_Extension-of-Clifford-Data-Regression/README.txt

 -----------------------------

 The file `library_QEM.py` contains the main functions and is imported by the other scripts.
 The rest of the files are named according to the figure they are associated with, either to generate data or to create plots.
+Each script includes comments intended to make it self-explanatory and easy to follow.